 Please see the FAQs on Board Eligibility and the ABEM Policy on Board Eligibility for more detailed information.

-ABEM now recognizes the term “board eligible” to describe physicians who have not yet completed the process of board certification.
-In the past, the term “board eligible” was not recognized by the American Board of Medical Specialties (ABMS), ABEM, and most of the 23 other Member Boards.
-Candidates for certification had no time limit to become certified, giving board eligibility little meaning.
+In the past, the term “board eligible” was not recognized by the American Board of Medical Specialties (ABMS), ABEM, and most of the 23 other ABMS Member Boards.
+Candidates for certification had no time limit to become certified, which gave board eligibility little meaning.
 Despite this, the term has been commonly used among credentialing organizations and by physicians.

-This policy tightens the connection between training and certification.
+In 2012, the ABEM Board of Directors approved a policy that restricts the length of time physicians have to become certified and tightens the connection between training and certification.
 Research has shown that physicians lose knowledge and skills as the years pass after their training.
-The requirements of the ABEM MOC program address this problem through continuous professional development.
-The new Policy on Board Eligibility limits the time that can elapse before physicians are certified and therefore participating in MOC.
-At the same time, this policy meets the need of physicians to use the term “board eligible” legitimately during the period that they are working toward certification.
+The requirements of the ABEM MOC Program address this through continuous professional development.
+The new ABEM policy regarding board eligibility addresses this issue primarily by placing limits on the time that can elapse before physicians are certified and by requiring annual learning activity if they delay any portion of the certification process.
+This policy also meets the need of physicians to use the term “board eligible” legitimately during the period that they are working toward certification.